Philadelphia Criminal Arraignment Lawyer

 Often our clients hire us at the preliminary arraignment stage or when there is a warrant out for an individual’s arrest.
 When there is a warrant out for your arrest, it is critical that you call an attorney immediately to protect your rights.

-Our Philadelphia criminal defense attorneys protect your rights when hired early by standing between you and law enforcement.
+Our Philadelphia arraignment lawyers protect your rights when hired early by standing between you and law enforcement.
 We also strive to make the turn-in process as straightforward and painless as possible.
-At the formal arraignment stage, the case is initiated with what is referred to as a Bill of Information.
-The Bill of Information formally lists the charges and the defendant will typically enter a not guilty plea at this stage.
+Call our Philadelphia criminal arraignment lawyers for a free consultation at (215) 302-0171.

 A magistrate or bail commissioner presides over a preliminary arraignment.
 At a preliminary arraignment, the defendant will receive a copy of the complaint that is being filed against him/her.
 The complaint lists the charges against the defendant.
 If you were arrested by warrant, the rules of criminal procedure require that you receive a copy of the warrant at the preliminary arraignment or, at the very latest, one business day after the preliminary arraignment if a photocopier is not available.